lperozzi/lperozzi/README.md

 ### Ciao, 👋

-I'm a Lorenzo Perozzi, geodata scientist from Switzerland!
+I'm a Lorenzo Perozzi, data scientist from Switzerland!
 I'm passionate about:

 - Open source developments for geoscience;
 - Geodata visualization and modeling;